Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-12-Investigate-insider-risk-activities.md

      ![](../media/lab5-image5.png)

-1. Select **New Email** from the top left corner of the screen and send an email to an outside organisation person with a document or any text with the subject.
+1. Select **New Email** from the top left corner of the screen and send an email to an outside organisation person by attraching **Document** with the subject.

 1. Repeat the above step at least 4 to 5 times to view more activities.